Extractive is not Faithful: An Investigation of Broad Unfaithfulness Problems in Extractive Summarization: Alternative Sentiment Analysis Tools

 \section{Alternative Sentiment Analysis Tools}

-In the main paper, we use the sentiment analysis tool from AllenNLP (v2.4.0) \cite{gardner2018allennlp} to implement our \sentibias{} sub-metric of \exteval{}.
+In the main paper, we use the sentiment analysis tool from AllenNLP (v2.4.0) \cite{gardner2018allennlp}\footnote{\url{https://storage.googleapis.com/allennlp-public-models/stanford-sentiment-treebank-roberta.2021-03-11.tar.gz}} to implement our \sentibias{} sub-metric of \exteval{}.
 Here, we test two other sentiment analysis tools from Stanza~\cite{qi-etal-2020-stanza} and Google Cloud API\footnote{\url{https://cloud.google.com/apis/docs/overview}}, respectively.
 We also try an ensemble method by averaging their output scores.
 Table~\ref{table:other-senti-tools} shows the performance.
+Note that these correlations are computed with 15 systems (except Histruct+) because we added Histruct+ after we conducted this analysis.
+Thus, the numbers are slightly different from those in Table~\ref{table:meta-eval-res}.
 AllenNLP works better than the other two tools.
 The ensemble does not help improve the performance either.